 There’s also going to be an outdoor pickleball class this summer at the Northfield Middle School tennis courts.
 Registration for that opens on April 18.

 I went to the orientation session at the Northfield Senior Center last week hosted by Melissa Bernhard, Recreation Coordinator for Northfield Public Schools Community Services and her husband Paul Bernhard, physical ed teacher at Bridgewater Elementary.
+They also talked about home care where the nurses will come to your house.

 My Northfield photography exhibit (Near-Far Northfield) opens in the Northfield Senior Center Gallery next Monday, September 9 with a reception from 5-7 pm.
 The exhibit runs through Oct.
 13.